Why live in rural New Zealand?

 Identify existing forest remnants and bush.
 Link isolated natural areas by fencing out stock and planting to create more ecologically viable areas, to ensure natural regeneration occurs and the bush survives for our grandchildren.

-Planting along gullies and catchments enhance the amenity values by reinforcing landform patterns while improving soil and water quality.
-If possible protect and plant across the altitudinal zones with appropriate species to benefit habitat diversity and seasonal migration of key species e.g. the keruru feeds on riverside kowhai in late winter and move up the ridge for Pseudopanax fruits during the breeding season.
+Planting along gullies and catchments enhances amenity values by reinforcing landform patterns while improving soil and water quality.
+If possible protect and plant across the altitudinal zones with appropriate species to benefit habitat diversity and seasonal migration of key species e.g. the keruru feeds on riverside kowhai in late winter and moves up the ridge for Pseudopanax fruits during the breeding season.

 Site fences along the natural landform to follow the shape of the land e.g. at the base of the slope on terrace edges, or just down off the crest of a catchment or ridgeline.

 Roads and tracks should look as if they fit naturally into the landscape.
 By following the contour and natural edges the impact is lessened, the grades will be easier, earthworks kept to a minimum, and maintenance minimised by reduced scouring and run-off problems.